 My advice to photographers is to tune out all of that noise and avoid the temptation to “upgrade” your camera body to early.
 Entry level cameras are more than capable of creating beautiful images across all genres of photography.
 You are far better off invest the money you would spend on a new body in training and lenses.
 Check out this podcast episode to hear more about When is it Time to Upgrade Your Camera?

 Not only do you NOT NEED a full frame camera to create stunning images, you do not need to upgrade your camera every year or two!
-The Canon 7D Mark II, Canon 90D, or Nikon D500 are excellent choices for serious hobbyists that can be great for years.
+The Canon 7D Mark II, Canon 90D, and Nikon D500 are excellent choices for serious hobbyists that can be great for years.

 Getting Started Camera Body